bbulkow/OpenPixelControlSerial/README.md

 ### HyperSerialPico (awawa-dev)
 This code has been tested extensively with the [HyperSerialPico](https://github.com/awawa-dev/HyperSerialPico) project by awawa-dev.
 HyperSerialPico provides AWA protocol support on RP2040-based devices, making it an excellent hardware target for this bridge.

+⚠️ **Important Limitation**: HyperSerialPico firmware has known stability issues when processing frames larger than approximately 80 pixels (~240 bytes).
+The firmware **does not implement flow control** (neither hardware RTS/CTS nor software XON/XOFF), which can lead to buffer overruns and unrecoverable hangs when sending large frames at high data rates.
+Once the device enters this hung state, it typically requires a power cycle to recover and may not work reliably even with smaller frame sizes afterward.

+**Recommendations when using HyperSerialPico:**
+- Limit frame size to 50 pixels or fewer for reliable operation
+- Lower frame rates if experiencing instability
+- Consider alternative hardware for installations requiring >80 pixels
+- The lack of flow control is a fundamental architectural limitation of the HyperSerialPico firmware

+This limitation is specific to the HyperSerialPico firmware implementation and does not affect other AWA protocol devices that implement proper flow control.

 ## Architecture

 ```